 To improve SEO performance for your website, the blog should be attached to the main site itself.
-If you have it running off a different URL or on another form of non integrated blogging provider (e.g. a website with a Tumblr attached, or a shopping site with WordPress for a blog), you’ll probably find Google Analytics (and therefore Google Search) will see them as two separate things.
+If you have it running off a different URL or on another form of non integrated blogging provider (e.g. a website with a third party blog provider attached, or a shopping site with WordPress for a blog), you’ll probably find Google Analytics (and therefore Google Search) will see them as two separate things.
 Using approved API and not using things like blog.sitename.com can make a huge difference.

 Anyway, for the purpose of this exercise, let’s assume your blog is snugly attached to your website.